amiirbazzii/Expense-Tracker---Warp/.qoder/repowiki/en/content/Feature-Specific Documentation/Authentication System.md

 - **Handling**: When getCurrentUser query returns null, the system automatically clears the invalid token and removes it from localStorage
 - **User Experience**: Users are seamlessly redirected to login when their session is no longer valid

+**Password Recovery Issues**
+- **Invalid Recovery Code**: When a user enters an incorrect recovery code, the system displays "Invalid recovery code.
+Please try again." and allows them to re-enter the code
+- **Missing Recovery Code**: If a user hasn't generated a recovery code, they're prompted to do so from the settings page
+- **Expired Recovery Code**: Currently, recovery codes don't expire, but this could be implemented by checking the recoveryCodeCreatedAt timestamp
+- **Recovery Code Security**: The system emphasizes that recovery codes should be stored securely and never shared, as they allow anyone to reset the password

 ```mermaid
 flowchart TD
 A["Authentication Error"] --> B{"Error Type"}